tardis-sn/stardis/docs/running_the_code.rst

    ...

 Note the leading comma in the latter format.
-Temperatures must be in Kelvin, wavelengths in Angstroms, and cross-sections in cm^2 for bound-free or cm^5 for free-free (once again because free-free opacity files provide the cross-section per electron density).
+Temperatures must be in Kelvin, wavelengths in Angstroms, and cross-sections in cm\ :sup:`2`\  for bound-free or cm\ :sup:`5`\  for free-free (once again because free-free opacity files provide the cross-section per electron density).